 In big organizations with separate, specialized sales teams, you may have Inside Sales Reps (ISRs).

-And SDRs (Sales development representative) might specifically be part of the Inside Sales team.
+And SDRs (Sales development representatives) might specifically be part of the Inside Sales team.
 And you would possibly have AEs who sit “above” the ISRs.

 In big organizations, leads are generated along a human pipeline that looks like Marketing > SDR > ISR > AE > AM.